Pate Rehab Frequently Asked Questions

 What if I don’t have insurance coverage?

 We understand the anxiety that accompanies any medical treatment that’s not covered by insurance.
-Our representatives will help individuals locate and apply for financial assistance, from entities such as the Texas Department of Assistive and Rehabilitative Services (DARS), which funds comprehensive rehabilitation services and vocational rehabilitation activities for patients who have the potential to return to work.
+Our representatives will help individuals locate and apply for financial assistance, from entities such as the Health and Human Service and Texas Workforce Commission, which funds comprehensive rehabilitation services and vocational rehabilitation activities for patients who have the potential to return to work.

 How do I begin the process of treatment?